Short-term plan in Oklahoma

 Which insurers offer short-term plans in Oklahoma?

-At least nine insurers offer short-term health insurance in Oklahoma as of mid-2019:
+At least seven insurers offer short-term healthcare insurance in Oklahoma as of late 2020:

 - Aspen Insurance